-I did an interview the other day with GlobalAutoIndustry.com a very international site dedicated to the auto industry.
-The topic was China IP Challenges for Automotive Suppliers, but it dealt mostly with automotive high-tech, which in most respects is no different from high tech generally.
-I urge you to go here to listen to the entire interview as the below is just a hastily put together transcript of it and it does not include all of it.
+I did an interview the other day with GlobalAutoIndustry.com, on China IP Challenges for Automotive Suppliers, dealing mostly with automotive high-tech, which in most respects is no different from high tech generally.
+The below is a transcript of that interview.

 For anyone who has been living in a cave, the auto industry has changed, is changing, and is very much on the cusp of more change, much of this stemming from cutting edge and rapidly advancing technologies.
 Or to borrow from a mega-famous car ad, this is not your father’s auto industry.

-And with these technological advances comes massive IP needing protection.
-Our China lawyers have mostly represented American (and a smattering of European) auto tech companies that have been approached by Chinese companies interested in our client’s intellectual property.
-Just as is true of the United States, some of China’s largest tech companies are interested in developing and commercializing automobile technologies (autonomous driving, artificial intelligence, internet of things, connectivity, battery charging, etc.) and they are searching the world to find such technologies.
-These massive Chinese companies (and some not so massive ones as well) are reaching out in droves to foreign companies to try to supplement their automobile technologies.
-Our job as their China IP attorneys is to help them protect their IP.
-My interview discusses some of the IP issues these foreign tech companies face and some of the things they can and should do to protect their IP.
-I urge you to give it a listen because it includes a few things not covered below (including church bells going off in Madrid — that’s a long story).
-Anyway, please enjoy.
+And with these technological advances comes IP needing protection.
+Our China lawyers represent many American and European auto tech companies that have been approached by Chinese companies interested in our client’s intellectual property.
+Just as is true of the United States, some of China’s largest tech companies are interested in developing and commercializing automobile technologies, such autonomous driving, artificial intelligence, internet of things, connectivity, battery charging.
+These Chinese companies are looking to foreign companies to supplement their technologies.
+My interview discusses some of the IP issues foreign tech companies face and what they should be doing to protect their IP.
+I urge you to give it a listen because it includes a few things not covered below (including church bells going off in the background in Madrid — that’s a long story).

 Ron: Welcome to the Global Business Professor Audio Interview Series.
-I’m Ron Hesse, and today I’m interviewing Dan Harris.
-Dan is an international lawyer who helps Western companies navigate Asia’s laws.
-Dan is founder of Harris Bricken, an international law firm with lawyers in Los Angeles, Portland, San Francisco, Seattle, Beijing, and Barcelona.
+I’m Ron Hesse, and today I’m interviewing Dan Harris, an international lawyer who helps Western companies navigate international transactions.
+Dan is a founder of Harris Bricken, an international law firm with lawyers in Los Angeles, Portland, San Francisco, Seattle, Beijing, and Madrid.
 Today’s topic is IP challenges for automotive suppliers in China.
 How are you, Dan?

 Dan: I’m good and I’m looking forward to talking with you today, Ron.

-Ron: Excellent.
-Well let’s get started!
-Let me start with this, Dan: what are the big issues you are seeing with China and the automotive world?
+Ron: Let me start with this, Dan: what are the big issues you are seeing with China and the automotive world?

-Dan: The auto industry is changing, and fast, and a large part of the rapid changes are happening with technology.
+Dan: The auto industry is changing and a large part of the changes are with technology.
 What I am seeing is many Chinese companies want access to auto technology being developed outside China.
-Ten years ago, we were talking about things like transmission mechanics and technology, but today, we’re seeing this in all sorts of cutting edge technologies: driverless cars, battery-charging sensors, always-on cameras, artificial intelligence, composite materials technology, adaptive headlights, Internet of things, connectivity.
+Ten years ago, we were talking about things like transmission mechanics and technology, but today, we’re seeing this with cutting edge technologies like driverless cars, battery-charging sensors, always-on cameras, artificial intelligence, composite materials technology, adaptive headlights, Internet of things, connectivity.
 It’s just endless, and so many of these technologies have direct applications to the auto industry.

 Ron: Dan, what sort of companies want these technologies, and from whom?

-Dan: A lot of companies in China want these technologies, but it is mostly just the big and powerful Chinese and auto tech companies that have the wherewithal to seriously go out and try to get access to these new technologies.
-On the foreign side, the side outside China, all sorts of companies are being contacted for their technology, ranging from one-product start-ups to mid-size companies.
-With some of these companies — in fact most of them — their technology has been developed specifically for the auto industry, but many of these companies are pure technology companies.
+Dan: Many Chinese companies want these technologies, but it is mostly the big and powerful Chinese companies that have the wherewithal to get access to these new technologies.
+Outside China, all sorts of companies are being contacted for their technology, ranging from one-product start-ups to mid-size companies.
+With most of these companies, their technology has been developed specifically for the auto industry, but many of these companies are pure technology companies.
 What so many of these foreign companies have in common is that they have no experience dealing with China.

 Ron: What sort of deals do the Chinese companies usually propose, and what should the foreign companies do in response?

-Dan: What’s so funny here is that the Chinese companies oftentimes do not propose anything at all.
+Dan: What’s funny here is that the Chinese companies oftentimes do not propose anything at all.
 They simply tell the foreign companies about the massive opportunities in China and ask to be able to test out the foreign company’s technology.
-Fortunately, at least some of these foreign companies reach out to lawyers experienced in dealing with China for help on what they should be doing at this point before they turn over any of their technology to China.
+Fortunately, most of these foreign companies reach out for help from =lawyers experienced in dealing with China before they turn any of their technology over to China.

 Ron: And what should they be doing at this point?